Heart failure with preserved ejection fraction

 Heart failure with preserved ejection fraction (HFpEF) is a form of heart failure in which the ejection fraction – the percentage of the volume of blood ejected from the left ventricle with each heartbeat divided by the volume of blood when the left ventricle is maximally filled – is normal, defined as greater than 50%; this may be measured by echocardiography or cardiac catheterization.
 Approximately half of people with heart failure have preserved ejection fraction, while the other half have a reduction in ejection fraction, called heart failure with reduced ejection fraction (HFrEF).

 Risk factors for HFpEF include hypertension, hyperlipidemia, diabetes, smoking, and obstructive sleep apnea.
+Those with HFpEF have a higher prevalence of obesity, type 2 diabetes, hypertension, atrial fibrillation and chronic kidney disease than those with heart failure with reduced ejection fraction.
+The prevalence of HFpEF is expected to increase as more people develop obesity and other medical co-morbidities and risk factors such as hypertension in the future.

+Adjusted for age, sex, and cause of heart failure, the mortality due to HFpEF is less than that of heart failure with reduced ejection fraction.
+The mortality is 15% at 1 year and 75% 5-10 years after a hospitalization for heart failure.

 HFpEF is characterized by abnormal diastolic function: there is an increase in the stiffness of the left ventricle, which causes a decrease in left ventricular relaxation during diastole, with resultant increased pressure and/or impaired filling.
 There is an increased risk for atrial fibrillation and pulmonary hypertension.

+As of 2025, no medical treatment has been proven to reduce mortality in HFpEF, however some medications have been shown to improve mortality in a subset of patients (such as those with HFpEF and obesity).
+Other medications have been shown to reduce hospitalizations due to HFpEF and improve symptoms.

 There is controversy regarding the relationship between diastolic heart failure and HFpEF.